 This was the first non-retro silhouette that Errolson worked on and, as such, was the first that he decided wasn’t in need of a functional upgrade.
 Instead, he approached the colab as a ‘visual project’ and pushed the shoe to its extreme with aggressive camouflage inspired by the ACRONYM wordmark.
 The collection was accompanied by a high-concept marketing campaign that fused the wild west with futuristic ninjutsu.

 ACRONYM x Nike Air Presto Mid Collection – 2018

-For ACRONYM's most recent Nike collaboration, Errolson has revisited his 2016 Air Presto Mid collection.
-The new Presto trio retains the same construction as the OG collection, but switches up the aesthetics.
-Geometric patterning, similar to that utilised for the VaporMax Mocs' Flyknit uppers, has been added to the TPU elements of each design, along with an additional stripe of ACRONYM branding around the rim.
-While not quite as balls-out as 2016's 'Lava' make-up, the collection's 'Racer Pink' colourway definitely comes close!
+For ACRONYM’s next Nike collaboration, Errolson revisited his 2016 Air Presto Mid collection.
+This Presto trio retains the same construction as the OG collection but switches up the aesthetics.
+Geometric patterning, similar to that utilised for the VaporMax Mocs’ Flyknit uppers, has been added to the TPU elements of each design, along with an additional stripe of ACRONYM branding around the rim.
+While not quite as balls-out as 2016’s ‘Lava’ make-up, the collection’s ‘Racer Pink’ colourway definitely comes close!

 After a quiet few years on the sneaker collaborative front, ACRONYM linked up with Nike once more, this time delivering a duo of Blazer Lows.
 While decidedly low-tech in comparison to their previous efforts, the laser-cut upper flaps reference ghillie camo suits and the oversized heel piece continues the brand’s playful take on augmentation.